chenhengwei1999/ISSPA/docs/source/index.rst

 ISSPA APPENDIX
 --------------

-Documents such as user manuals (e.g. PAVS) are categorized.
+Documents such as user manuals (e.g. PAV-S) are categorized.

-- :doc:`/appendix/pavs_user_manual` - User manual for PAVS (Physical Agent Vehicle Small).
+- :doc:`/appendix/pavs_user_manual` - User manual for PAV-S (Physical Agent Vehicle Small).

 - :doc:`/appendix/compilation_tools` - Introduction to the compilation tools used in ROS.